 Writing a self-cheque does not have to be difficult.
-All you need is to provide a few details before giving it to the cashier which is a bank employee.
+All you need to do is provide a few details before giving it to the cashier, who is a bank employee.

-When filling up a cheque you have to provide some specific details.
+When filling out a cheque you have to provide some specific details.
 These details have to be written on the cheque leaf.
-That includes 5 main pieces of information- Payee’s name, date, amount and your signature.
+That includes 5 main pieces of information: the payee’s name, date, amount, and your signature.

 The self-cheque withdrawal limit depends on how much you need to withdraw.
-Banks do not give any limitation on the cheque withdrawal amount.
-Cheque payment can be done as low as ₹1 and as high as an amount in terms of crore.
-But, who would need to withdraw crores of hard cash?
+Banks do not impose any limitations on the cheque withdrawal amount.
+Cheque payments can be made for as little as ₹1 and as much as ₹1 crore.
+But who would need to withdraw crores of hard cash?
 Ultimately, people would prefer an account payee if the amount is large.

 Though, you may find a certain restriction on self-cheque payment in different locations.
-At the home branch (the branch where you maintained your bank account) there may not be any restriction for cheque payment.
+At the home branch (the branch where you maintain your bank account), there may not be any restrictions for cheque payment.
 But if you visit other branches, the bank may not give you what you need.

 Only, certain types of account holders are allowed to do so.
 These groups of people may be account users under wealth customers, high-end business current accounts etc.